docju/disasterresponse/README.md

 The "data" folder contains the two raw csvs and the "process_data.py" python code which loads the data.

-The "models" folder contains the python code that trains the classifier as well as the pickle file that is output from the classifier
+The "models" folder contains the python code that trains the classifier.
+It will also contain the pickle classifier when the code is run- it is too large to upload to GitHub

 ## Processing<a name="processing"></a>